 MeUndies partnered with Postie to develop a strategically segmented Direct Mail engagement campaign.
 As a result, a 4-step plan was put in place:

 Step 1: Defining audience segments: MeUndies CRM data was segmented to account for both active and lapsed customers by recency of purchase.
 The segmentation produced the following audience buckets:

 - Active customers:

-1. High Average Order Value (AOV) audience: Customer purchased within the last two months with a higher than average order value.
+1. High Average Order Value (AOV) audience: Existing Customer who purchased within the last two months with a higher than average order value.

-2. Medium AOV audience: Customer purchased within the last two months with a typical average order value.
+2. Medium AOV audience: Existing Customer who purchased within the last two months with a typical average order value.

 - Lapsed customers: